Challenge yourself to ask questions about your finances

 3. Ask the Bank about my Mortgage Interest Rate

-A recent Mortgage Choice survey of Australians found that 2 in 5 borrowers don’t know their current home loan interest rate.
+A Mortgage Choice survey of Australians found that 2 in 5 borrowers don’t know their current home loan interest rate.
 In the long-term, neglecting to review your borrowing rates can end up costing you substantially.

 Contacting your bank or Mortgage Broker and asking the question about interest rates could create instant savings for you, or at a minimum, reassure you that you are receiving a competitive rate.